nelmio/NelmioApiDocBundle/Resources/doc/index.md

     nelmio_api_doc:
         name: My API

-This bundle provides a sandbox mode in order to test API methods.
-You can configure this sandbox using the following parameters:

-    # app/config/config.yml
-    nelmio_api_doc:
-        sandbox:
-            authentication: # default null, if set, the value of the api key is read from the query string and appended to every sandbox api call
-                name: access_token
-                delivery: query # query or http_basic are supported
-                custom_endpoint: true # default false, if true, your user will be able to specify its own endpoint
-            enabled:  true # default: true, you can set this parameter to `false` to disable the sandbox
-            endpoint: http://sandbox.example.com/ # default: /app_dev.php, use this parameter to define which URL to call through the sandbox
-            accept_type: application/json # default null, if set, the value is automatically populated as the Accept header
-            body_format: form # default form, determines whether to send x-www-form-urlencoded data or json-encoded data in sandbox requests
-            request_format:
-                method: format_param # default format_param, alternately accept_header, decides how to request the response format
-                default_format: json # default json, alternately xml, determines which content format to request back by default

 The bundle provides a way to register multiple `input` parsers.
 The first parser that can handle the specified input is used, so you can configure their priorities via container tags.
 Here's an example parser service registration:

     #app/config/config.yml
     services: